algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 At the moment, all these features are not part of the project.

-- Make it compatible with Mac M1.
 - Add another language.
 - Compatible with versions that are not on the repository.
 - Compatible with the previous version.
 - Automatically supported for new versions.
+- Make the program as fast a the existing one.

 ## Assumptions